Sustainability and considering our impact on the environment has become increasingly important in our day-to-day lives.

 Another way to incorporate sustainability into your home is by purchasing antique or vintage furniture.
 Second-hand pieces can be found at your local antique store, like this one in Melbourne, or this one in Sydney.
-These second-hand pieces can be refinished and refurbished to make them your own.
-Paint them in bright, bold colours to turn them into statement pieces.
+These second-hand pieces can be refinished and refurbished to truly make them your own.
+Paint them in bright, bold colours to transform them into statement pieces.

 (Hero image credit: lorenacanals)